YounSooKimTech/YounSooKimTech/README.md

 - Decision Sciences Institute 54th Annual Conference in Atlanta (full-paper presentation)
 - The American Society of Criminology Conference

+- ⚡ Fun fact **I like classical music, opera, and art.
+I am one of the wanderers of the museums**

 - 🌱 I’m currently learning **data analysis for social science**

 - 👯 I’m looking to collaborate on **Youtube**